adavarski/flux-multicluster-gitops/README.md

-# multi-cluster mesh routing /w GitOps
+## Multi-cluster mesh routing /w GitOps
 This demo will build you 3 clusters that will all share their routing information with each other and forward DNS for cross-cluster Services.